JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

         "https://twitter-example.com/tweet"
 ```

-Note that these methods only support passing a string, but you could certainly do:
+Note that these methods only support passing a string, but you could certainly do `JSON.stringify/parse` dance.
+Here we can create a standalone action that fetches all issues with the **bug** label, and expose it to future actions:

 ```js
 const core = require('@actions/core')